 Please forgive me for my errors.
 It is difficult to read this story to correct my stupid grammar mistakes.
-I cry everytime I read it so it makes it difficult to correct.
+I cry every time I read it so it makes it difficult to correct.
 My laptop doesn’t show me my errors.
 It is a chapter in my book but I thought my earthly Angels should know a part of me so you understand why bullying hurts and should not be done.

 It was a cool winter’s day in 1971 where you are not sure the road is icy or not.
 The breeze was cool and the birds were singing.
 When you breathed in the smell it smelled clean and fresh.
 It starts out where you feel happy and giggly because you know spring could just happen in a moment with a change of the afternoon sun.
 A family of four pulled up in front of a house on 1st Avenue in an old rickety early 1950’s coupe.
-I was nine years old seating in the backseat with my six year brother who was sound asleep.
+I was nine years old seating in the backseat with my six-year brother who was sound asleep.
 I hated coming down to this neighborhood.
 I can’t stand to be so near where Ted had dropped us off.
 Dad was still doing his paper route and he was stopping by to collect a past due payment from the customer.
 Mom and dad were in a heated argument of tears and screaming.
 Three grandfathers all had passed away within weeks of one another.
-My maternal grandfather had just died and the fight was about not being able to afford to go to South Carolina to his funeral.
+My maternal grandfather had just died and the fight was about not being able to afford to go to South Carolina for his funeral.
 My Dad in his rush to get away from my emotional mother left his keys in the ignition.
 We watched my dad enter the frail old lady’s house.
-It was an old white cottage with many bushes, flowers and over-growth.
+It was an old white cottage with many bushes, flowers, and over-growth.
 As soon as that door closed, my mom scooted over to behind the steering wheel.
 “Mom what are you doing?
 You don’t drive”?

 “Oh my God baby, I am so sorry.
 I am so sorry”.